Jantzen Witte: Seattle Mariners

 On January 8, 2021, Witte signed a minor league contract with the Seattle Mariners.

 Witte spent the 2021 season with the Triple-A Tacoma Rainiers.
 He played in 105 games for the Rainiers, hitting .299 with 19 home runs and 70 RBIs.
 On November 7, 2021, Witte elected free agency.

 Saitama Seibu Lions

 On January 1, 2022, Witte signed with the Saitama Seibu Lions of Nippon Professional Baseball.
 Witte played in 35 games for the Lions, but struggled to a .192/.227/.283 slash with 2 home runs and 13 RBI.
 He became a free agent following the 2022 season.

 San Diego Padres

 On January 25, 2023, Witte signed a minor league contract with the San Diego Padres organization.
+In 106 games for the Triple–A El Paso Chihuahuas, he batted .253/.324/.460 with 17 home runs, 80 RBI, and 7 stolen bases.
+Witte elected free agency following the season on November 6.

+Texas Rangers

+On March 4, 2024, Witte signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+However, before the season, on April 9, the Texas Rangers organization purchased his contract.
+In 47 games for the Triple–A Round Rock Express, he batted .238/.331/.431 with seven home runs and 26 RBI.
+Witte was released by the Rangers organization on June 27.

+Sokol Hluboká

+After having previously suggesting he was going to retire, Witte announced a desire to play baseball in Europe in 2025, and that he was in the process of obtaining EU citizenship.
+On January 21, 2025, he signed with the Sokol Hluboká of the Czech Baseball Extraliga.